Despite what the media may depict, people are innately good.

 The humanistic, holistic perspective on psychological development and self-actualization provides the foundation for individual and family counseling (Khan & Jahan, 2012).
-Humanistic therapies are beneficial because they are longer, place more focus on the client, and focus on the present compared to positive psychology (Waterman, 2013).
+Humanistic therapies are beneficial because they are longer, place more focus on the client, and focus on the present (Waterman, 2013).

 Maslow and Rogers were at the forefront of delivering client-centered therapy as they differentiated between self-concept as understanding oneself, society’s perception of themselves, and actual self.
 This humanistic psychological approach provides another method for psychological healing and is viewed as a more positive form of psychology.
 Rogers “emphasized the personality’s innate drive toward achieving its full potential” (McDonald & Wearing, 2013, p.
 42–43).

 Other types of humanistic-based therapies include: